tanushaggarwal/DataVoid/PRIVACY_POLICY.md

 ## Permissions

-PrivacyBlitz requires the following permissions:
+DataVoid requires the following permissions:

 - **`storage`**: To save scan results and settings locally
 - **`history`**: To scan browser history for account-related pages